MatthewWalters1/teamlit/README.md

 * Our project doens't use any special repos  other than sys and PyQy6
 * Our project runs from main.py and everything else is right where it needs to be
 * To move the player use the arrow keys
+* To shoot, press the space bar (right now, there is nothing to shoot at, but you are welcome to shoot anyway)

 Notes: